akshaynair5/devbot/README.md

 DevBot is a Chat-Bot made using react.js,express and openapi.
-It has a simple UI through which users can ask questions regarding programing and recieve accurate answers in the text from the API. sample UI
+It has a simple UI through which users can ask questions regarding programing and recieve accurate answers in text form from the API. sample UI